Fashad-Ahmed/Python-Libraries/README.md

-# Pyhton Libraries
+# Python Libraries
-All the code push here is for learning purpose of Pyhton libraries
+All the code push here is for learning purpose of Python libraries